MikeS74/rebuilding-jquery/README.md

 ## Rebuilding jQuery

-A collection of code snippets and helpful tips to use vanilla JavaScript and CSS animations instead of jQuery.
+A collection of code snippets and helpful tips for using vanilla JavaScript and CSS animations instead of jQuery.

 ---